-As we enter the last weeks of a very busy year, we would like to report on Geeq’s development and strategic direction in greater detail than in previous announcements and newsletters.
+As we enter the last weeks of a very busy year, we would like to give a Geeq roadmap update on development and strategic direction in greater detail than in previous announcements and newsletters.

 This longer narrative format will provide relief, reassurance and, most of all, clarity to our community.
 Toward that end, we would especially like to answer some frequently asked questions about the Geeq token.
 We will re-post the answers regarding the token swap as an update in Token Announcements and Token FAQs as well.

 In recent discussions across our channels, we have noticed a great deal of interest as to how Geeq’s development and growth trajectory may affect the timing of the issuance of a Geeq native coin.
 This uncertainty is indicative of the lack of standard practice in this space, so we thought it would be helpful to communicate a few of the core ideas and responsibilities that the Geeq team takes very seriously.

 Geeq’s protocol, Proof of Honesty (PoH), enables Geeq chains to scale while keeping costs low, and allows honest users to protect their tokens and validated information in a reliable and time-consistent way.
 It produces ledgers that are provably and dependably honest.
 This gives Geeq a compelling advantage: the ability to provide neutral validation and a consistent reference data set over time – a source of data consistency that enterprises and individual users can rely on.

 As Geeq has matured over the course of 2021, we have had a large increase in interest from enterprise customers who wish to adopt Geeq’s technology.
 These customers are interested in using Geeq for a wide array of real-life applications, such as data visibility, microdonations, gaming and fintech applications, to name some of the more advanced discussions.
 We are also working with a number of enterprise customers who are planning to roll out functional Geeq products for their businesses in 2022.